Everything You Need to Know About Gas Hobs

 Gas Hob Advantages

-Of all the different sorts of hob, gas hobs are arguably the most intuitive.
+Gas hobs are incredibly intuitive.
 You turn it on, hear those sharp cracks and, once the gas has ignited, you’re able to easily adjust the dial to the desired heat.
-You’ll be able to see (and feel) when you reach the desired temperature, and after a few uses you’ll understand instinctively what size of flame will achieve the desired temperature.
-What’s more, a gas hob will reach that temperature instantaneously – dial it up slightly and you’ll almost immediately be able to hear your steak sizzle, or see your sauce bubble more violently; turn it off and the cooking will come to an abrupt halt.
+You’ll be able to see (and feel) when you reach the desired temperature, and after a few uses you’ll instinctively understand what size of flame will achieve the desired temperature.
+What’s more, a gas hob will reach that temperature instantly – dial it up slightly and you’ll almost immediately be able to hear your steak sizzle, or see your sauce bubble more violently; turn it off and the cooking will come to an abrupt halt.

 The gas hob has acquired iconic status – and so they remain a popular choice for many chefs.
-In some vintage kitchens, more recently-developed hob technologies might look out of place – but a gas hob will fit in perfectly.
-While it’s a consideration that comes second to more practical ones, it’s still an important one from an interior design point of view – as a cooker will form the centrepiece of any oven.
+In some vintage kitchens, other types of hob, like an induction hob, might look out of place – but a gas hob will fit in perfectly (but that’s not to say they don’t look good in contemporary kitchens, too).

 Generally speaking, gas hobs are not only cheaper to buy than many other options – ceramic and induction hobs for instance – they’re also cheaper to run, with a gas hob costing around 4 pence per meal compared with 11 and 8 pence for electric and induction electric hobs respectively.
 These savings, over time, can add up to tens of pounds over the course of a year – and hundreds over the lifespan of a hob.

 Unlike electric hobs, there is no need to wait for the hob to heat up before you begin cooking, meaning you lose less energy.

 When you’re finished cooking, the appliances turns off as soon as you turn the dial.
 It does not take time to cool down, meaning it also emits less heat than some other types of hobs.